GoogleCloudPlatform/compute-video-demo-salt/README.md

     cp -R ~/compute-video-demo-salt/etc/* /etc
     ```

-1. You will need to convert the Service Account private key file from the
-PKCS12 format to the RSA/PEM file format.
-You can do that with the `openssl`
-utility,
+1. Now copy over the demo state files that configure each minion.
     ```
+    cp -R ~/compute-video-demo-salt/srv/* /srv
+    ```

+1. Now you will need to get a copy of your private Service Account key
+uploaded to your `salt` master in the proper format.
+Once uploaded, you can
+convert the Service Account private key file from the PKCS12 format to the
+RSA/PEM file format.
+You can do that with the `openssl` utility,
+    ```
     openssl pkcs12 -in /path/to/original/key.p12 -passin pass:notasecret -nodes -nocerts | openssl rsa -out /etc/salt/pkey.pem

+    # Since this is your private key, you should set appropriate permissions
+    chmod 600 /etc/salt/pkey.pem
     ```

-1. Edit the `/etc/salt/cloud` file and specify set your Project ID in the
+1. Lastly, edit the `/etc/salt/cloud` file and specify set your Project ID in
-`project` parameter and also set your `service_account_email_address`.
+the `project` parameter and also set your `service_account_email_address`.
 Note
 that if you used an alternate location for your converted Service Account key,
 make sure to also adjust the `service_account_private_key` variable.

-1. Now that `salt-cloud` is configured, you'll need to copy over the demo
-state files that configure each minion.
+1. You can verify that everything is working by using a standard `salt-cloud`
+command to list Compute Engine zones (e.g. locations) with,
     ```
-    cp -R ~/compute-video-demo-salt/srv/* /srv
+    salt-cloud --list-locations gce
     ```

 # Demo time!